 Note: Buffer Size is available on Windows systems only.
-On Mac systems, the hardware I/O buffer size is set within the DAW application (except LUNA Recording System, where buffering is managed automatically).
+On Mac systems, the hardware I/O buffer size is set within the DAW application.

 This setting determines the hardware I/O buffer size used by a DAW.
 As values are decreased, DAW throughput latency decreases, but the computer's CPU load increases.
 Conversely, as I/O buffer size values are increased, DAW throughput latency increases, and the computer's CPU load is reduced.
 For related information, see Latency Basics.